 - MSHA Training Plan Advisor

-MSHA will be transitioning to a new Electronic Training Plan Advisor (eTPA) on January 23, 2017.
-As a result of this transition, we would like to share some important information that will result from the new application.
-As of January 22, 2017 the current training plan advisor will be restricted to a "Read Only" format.
-At that point all users that elect to use eTPA will be required to use the new advisor.
-Most important, the new training plan advisor will reside in EGov and use the passwords that current users have already established in the EGov application.
+Additionally, the new training plan advisor resides in EGov and utilizes the passwords that current users have already established in the EGov application.
 The passwords that are currently used for the old Electronic Training Plan Advisor will not apply to the new application.
 In the event that you do not have an EGov password, you will need to create a new account and password in EGov to use the new eTPA.

 Contact information for additional assistance: